-Maria Mudd Ruth is the author of more than a dozen books on natural history topics for the young readers, general audiences, and accidental naturalists like herself.
+Welcome!
+I'm the author of more than a dozen books on natural history topics for the young readers, general audiences, and accidental naturalists like myself.

 My latest book, A Sideways Look at Clouds, was published September 2017 by Mountaineers Books.
-This work of narrative non fiction blends science, wonder, humor to take readers on the scenic route through the clouds.
-You can order copies here.
-If you'd like a signed or inscribed copy (plus modest shipping fee), please contact Browsers Bookshop (a fabulous indie bookstore).
-Check out the Events page to find a book event/author reading near you.
+This work of narrative nonfiction blends science, wonder, humor to take lay readers on the scenic route through the clouds.

-Maria's other published books include Rare Bird: Pursuing the Mystery of the Marbled Murrelet (Rodale Press 2006, Mountaineers Books reissue, 2013 ) for the general (adult) reader.
-Titles for young adults and children include The Ultimate Ocean Book, The Butterfly, The Beetle (3-D portfolios); Hawks and Owls, Snakes, The Pacific Coast, The Tundra, The Southwest Deserts, The Mississippi River, and other titles.
+My other published books include Rare Bird: Pursuing the Mystery of the Marbled Murrelet (Rodale Press 2006, Mountaineers Books reissue, 2013 ) for the general (adult) reader.
+Titles for young adults and children include The Ultimate Ocean Book, The Butterfly, The Beetle (3-D portfolios); Hawks and Owls, Snakes, The Pacific Coast, The Tundra, The Southwest Deserts, The Mississippi River.

 I live under clouds 228 days a year in Olympia, Washington with my husband--mapmaker, Geographic Information Systems (GIS) professor, and enthusiast Mike Ruth.